“Gratitude is the fairest blossom which springs from the soul.” – Henry Ward Beecher

 I really love Thanksgiving.
 Dubious history aside (really not looking for arguments here), it is probably my favorite holiday.

 There’s no pressure of gift giving.
 No manic decorating.
 Just friends and family seated around a delicious meal, reminiscing about the past year and what they’re thankful for.
+Some people go nuts and make it into this big elaborate production, but it really doesn’t need to be.

 I think that’s really lovely.